lsst-dm/dmtn-056/index.rst

 Has one method:

-- ``evaluateExpression(List<DatasetTypes> types, DataRefExpression expression) -> RepositoryGraph``
+- ``evaluateExpression(List<DatasetTypes> types, DatasetRefExpression expression) -> RepositoryGraph``

-Presents the user with a fixed schema (set of tables) that the :ref:`DataRefExpression` can be evaluated against to yied a graph of unique :ref:`DataRefs <DataRef>` with their relations (this is typically a subset of the full repository graph).
+Presents the user with a fixed schema (set of tables) that the :ref:`DatasetRefExpression` can be evaluated against to yied a graph of unique :ref:`DatasetRefs <DatasetRef>` with their relations (this is typically a subset of the full repository graph).

 In different implementations these tables may exist directly, as a pass-through to a ``SQLite``/``PostgreSQL``/``MySQL`` database that actually has them, or it may have to do some kind of mapping.